 Total granted options as on 31 March 2023 are 4,133.
 In accordance with IND AS 103, the fair value of the options was calculated by an independent valuer as per Black Scholes method.
 The Group has recorded post acquisition expense of ₹1 crore on account of unvested options.

-to the consolidated financial statements for the year ended 31st March, 2023
+to the consolidated financial statements for the year ended 31st March, 2023 unts in ₹ crores, unless otherwise stated)

 C. Effect of share based payment transactions on the Consolidated Balance Sheet: